 Elections for all SGA positions, except freshman representative, are held each spring.
 Freshman representative elections are held each fall.
-For more information call the Student Life Office at 281-649-3302 or send an e-mail to sga@hbu.edu.
+For more information or to obtain a copy of the SGA Constitution and Bylaws, you may contact the Campus Activities Office at 281-649-3154 or e-mail sga@hbu.edu.